30th anniversary of the 1989 Tiananmen Square protests and massacre: Official

-Two censors at Beijing Bytedance Co Ltd, a Chinese internet company that performs online censorship, say China now possesses tools to automatically detect and block content related to the event, and can now identify posts containing sensitive terms with unprecedented levels of accuracy, aided by machine learning and voice and image recognition.
+Two censors at Beijing ByteDance Co Ltd, a Chinese internet company that performs online censorship, say China now possesses tools to automatically detect and block content related to the event, and can now identify posts containing sensitive terms with unprecedented levels of accuracy, aided by machine learning and voice and image recognition.
 Searches of terms related to the Tiananmen crackdown, along with other sensitive issues including Taiwan and Tibet, are now largely automated owing to artificial intelligence.

 Wikipedia, whose Chinese-language page of the incident has been blocked permanently since 2015, reported a new block including all pages in every available language.
 Chinese internet users started complaining about failure to access the site in April; organisations tracking the Great Firewall in China have determined that the entire Wikipedia.org domain has not been accessible from within mainland China since 23 April.
 Other western media outlets that have suffered ad hoc blocking include The Washington Post, NBC and HuffPost, according to GreatFire.org; The Guardian, which gave the anniversary extensive coverage, saw its website become inaccessible for Chinese users after the anniversary.
 The British embassy in Beijing, which put out a statement from foreign secretary, Jeremy Hunt, on its Weibo channel to commemorate the anniversary reported that the post had been deleted from domestic social networks.
 Reuters' news stories about Tiananmen Square on Eikon in China were removed under threat by China's cyberspace administration of suspension if it failed to comply.
 Some users in Hong Kong also found it impossible to access the stories.

 Leica advertisement

 In April, The Hunt, a cinematic advertisement for Leica depicting various photojournalists in moments of armed conflicts was released to great furore in China.
 In the five-minute promotional video, the story line follows Western journalists who are "hunters", according to the voiceover.
-One journalist had been harassed by a Chinese soldiers inside a Beijing hotel in 1989.
+One journalist had been harassed by Chinese soldiers inside a Beijing hotel in 1989.
 In the final scene, he positions himself by the window in his room.
 As he adjusts his camera, the reflection of a man standing off against a column of tanks – recalling the iconic Tank Man – comes into focus in his camera lens.
 The advertisement was completely censored on Chinese social media, keyword "Leica" was blocked on Weibo due to "a violation of relevant laws and regulations or the Weibo Community Convention".

 Leica attempted to distance itself from the work, saying that it had not been officially sanctioned; the Brazilian advertising agency that produced the film – an office of Saatchi & Saatchi, asserted the next day that it had been "developed together" with its client's representatives in Brazil and that it had had proper approval of its client.